levitation-opensource/AsyncToSyncCodeRoundtripSynchroniserForCSharp/README.md

 You can also write your code in synchronous C# format and it will be automatically converted to asynchronous C# code in the background.

+State: Ready to use.
+Maintained and in active use.

 ### Installation

     * Copy appsettings.example.json to appsettings.json